mpieva/quicksand/README.md

-standard | execute all processes on local host with conda (default) cluster | execute certain CPU-intensive processes on SGE cluster docker | Run the processes inside a Docker container
+standard | execute all processes on local host with conda (default) cluster | execute certain CPU-intensive processes on SGE cluster docker | Run the processes inside a Docker container singularity | Run the pipeline inside a Singularity container

 # Feedback
 If you have questions, feel free to write me!